-Where the limits of anchorages are defined by a regulatory authority (e.g. harbour authority) they must be shown on the largest maximum display scale ENC data.
-They may also be shown on other maximum display scale ENC datasets where useful, e.g. for planning purposes.
+Where the limits of anchorages are defined by a regulatory authority (for example harbour authority) they must be shown on the largest maximum display scale ENC data.
+They may also be shown on other maximum display scale ENC datasets where useful, for example, for planning purposes.